 - The Risen Christ commissions the apostles to spread these glad tidings.
 Just preaching the Gospel could be enough for a lifetime’s work, but Christ commands them to do even more: The apostles have the power to forgive sins.

-- In normal circumstances, the Sacrament of Penance is the way Christ offers and we receive God’s mercy through the forgiveness of sins committed after Baptism.
+- In normal circumstances, the Sacrament of Penance is the way that Christ offers God’s mercy and that we receive it.
+In this great Sacrament, through the ministry of the priest, we obtain forgiveness of sins committed after Baptism.

 - We are among those “Blessed . . . who have not seen and have believed.”
 Yet we, too, like doubting St. Thomas, need evidence that Christ has risen from the dead.
 We have the word of the Apostles and their successors that this is so.